Twins vs. Blue Jays Player Props Betting Odds

 Buxton Stats

-- Buxton has nine doubles, a triple, 10 home runs, 25 walks and 23 RBI (39 total hits).
-He's also stolen six bases.
+- Buxton has nine doubles, a triple, 10 home runs, 25 walks and 23 RBI (40 total hits).
+He has swiped six bases.

 Buxton Recent Games